perfanalytics/pose2sim/Content/paper.md

 The goal of `Pose2Sim` is to build a bridge between the communities of computer vision and biomechanics, by providing a simple and open-source pipeline connecting the two aforementioned state-of-the-art tools: `OpenPose` and `OpenSim`.
 The whole workflow runs from any video cameras, on any computer, equipped with any operating system (although `OpenSim` has to be compiled from source on Linux.) `Pose2Sim` has already been used and tested in a number of situations (walking, running, cycling, dancing, balancing, swimming, boxing), and published in peer-reviewed scientific publications assessing its robustness [@Pagnon_2021] and accuracy [@Pagnon_2022].
 Its results for inverse kinematics were deemed good when compared to marker-based ones, with errors generally below 4.0° across several activities, on both lower and on upper limbs.
 The combination of its ease of use, customizable parameters, and high robustness and accuracy makes it promising, especially for "in-the-wild" sports movement analysis.

 # Pose2Sim workflow
-`Pose2Sim` connects two of the most widely recognized (and open-source) pieces of software in their respective fields:\
+`Pose2Sim` connects two of the most widely recognized (and open-source) softwares in their respective fields:\
 • `OpenPose` [@Cao_2019], a 2D human pose estimation neural network.\
 • `OpenSim` [@Delp_2007], a 3D biomechanics analysis software.